uswds/uswds/README.md

 @import "uswds-theme-custom-styles";
 ```

 **Technical note:** The `@import 'uswds'` statement above needs to reference the `uswds.scss` file in `node_modules/uswds/dist/scss`.
-The gulpfile in [`uswds-gulp`](https://github.com/uswds/uswds-gulp) is set up to do this automatically, using `gulp-sass` and `includePaths`.
+The gulpfile in [`uswds-gulp` [github.com]](https://github.com/uswds/uswds-gulp) is set up to do this automatically, using `gulp-sass` and `includePaths`.

 #### Sass compilation requirements

 The design system requires **autoprefixing** to work properly.
-This is included in the [`uswds-gulp`](https://github.com/uswds/uswds-gulp) package.
+This is included in the [`uswds-gulp` [github.com]](https://github.com/uswds/uswds-gulp) package.

-**Autoprefixing** uses a service like [gulp-autoprefixer](https://github.com/sindresorhus/gulp-autoprefixer) to automatically add vendor prefixes to the precompiled stylesheets.
+**Autoprefixing** uses a service like [gulp-autoprefixer [github.com]](https://github.com/sindresorhus/gulp-autoprefixer) to automatically add vendor prefixes to the precompiled stylesheets.
 Don't add vendor prefixes to your custom styles manually — it is more reliable to use autoprefixing.
 We use the following autoprefixer settings via `.browserslistrc` config:

 ```
 > 2%